min2ha/ukwa-site/content/target/29237/index.en.md

   "start_date": "2015-07-21T10:00:00Z"
 }

-# Vintage Ephemera Collage and Pop Art by Simon Wells

 Original contemporary art from UK artist using cultural UK iconic ephemera such as car tax discs and UK comics.